 - Gently rub the area where you are feeling the pain

 Environmental factors can play a role when it comes to headaches.
 “If we experience pressure changes due to weather, we can get imbalances in our sinus.
-This can cause congestion and inflammation which then causes headaches,” says Fowler and Jones.
+This can cause congestion and inflammation, which then causes headaches,” says Fowler.

 Hormone levels are often cited as a major contributor to headaches in women.
 As Fowler notes, “estrogen is an essential hormone for the female reproductive system, and fluctuations in this hormone can trigger headaches.
 Women are particularly vulnerable to estrogen fluctuations during the menstrual cycle, pregnancy and menopause — which helps to explain why more women than men suffer from headaches.”